vqming2k5/dellhack5540-efi/README.md

 # dellhack5540-efi

-Clover EFI for Hackintoshing DELL Latitude E5540
+EFI for Dell Latitude E5540 (Hackintosh)

+Supported version:
+- macOS 10.14.6 (Mojave)

-My Laptops Specs:
+My Laptop Specs:
-- Intel I218 Ethernet
-- DW1506 (AR9485)
-- Core i3 4010U
+- Core i3 4010U with Intel HD4400
+- ALC292 (you will need a alcjack patch for noise)
+- 8GB of DDR3L
-- SSD x HDD
+- 120gb SSD x 120gb HDD

-Working:
-- SD Card
-- Wifi
+What's working:
-- Ethernet
+- Ethernet (IntelMausiEthernet)
+- Touchpad (VoodooPS2ControllerR6)
-- Backlight
+- Wifi (AtherosWifiInject)
-- HDMI
+- ALC
-- USB (no remap yet :< - 4 port
+- USB (not remap yet)
+- PNLF (Brightness)
+- Battery Percents

-Not Working/Stable
+Not Working:
-- Touchpad (ALPS - i used VoodooPS2Controller when startup it's working for 15s and the mouse in desktop disappear)
-- VGA (i remap this port to DP but not working)
+- Sleep
-- FN key
+- FN key in keyboard (my laptop has a japanese keyboard)
+- Touchpad sometime freeze...

 You can re-build this EFI and share for Hackintosh's Community, yeah :)